slashhsu/British-airway-virtual-internship-NLP-ML-predict/README.md

 📌 **Customer booking behavior is significantly influenced by country of origin and specific routes.**
 📌 **AUC score improvement is needed for better predictive performance.**

----

-## 4. Future Work
-🔹 **Enhance AUC score with hyperparameter tuning and additional features.**
-🔹 **Experiment with advanced NLP models like BERT for sentiment analysis.**
-🔹 **Develop a real-time dashboard for tracking customer sentiment and behavior.**
-🔹 **Improve the AUC score of the predictive model**
-🔹 **Explore advanced NLP techniques like BERT for sentiment classification** 🔹 **Develop a real-time sentiment and booking prediction dashboard** 🔹 **Expand the dataset to cover a broader range of customer feedback**